Shruti

 Verbal Ability Section

-As the section consists of the maximum number of questions and mostly they are based on vocabulary, it has a big role to play in the IBSAT exam.
+As the section consists of the maximum number of questions and mostly they are based on vocabulary, it plays a big role in the IBSAT exam.
 Quite naturally, there is no end to how much vocabulary you should hold in your bucket.
 Again, if you have had the habit of reading newspapers, articles, blogs, and magazines, you don’t need to worry because a major portion of the verbal ability section is covered.
-Moreover, stick to reading articles of different genres, the variety of articles will expand your vocabulary base.
+Moreover, stick to reading articles of different genres; the variety of articles will expand your vocabulary base.
 For English grammar, stick to Wren & Martin.
 In the exam, you should not dedicate more than 30-35 minutes to this section.
 Practice is the key to preparing this section.
 Note the mistakes you are habitually committing in this section while taking practice tests.
-Try to understand if they are silly mistakes or you lack conceptual clarity.
-In case it is the latter, go back to the grammar books and get a hold of those areas coupled with regular practice.
+Try to understand if they are silly mistakes or if you lack conceptual clarity.
+In case it is the latter, go back to the grammar books and get a hold of those areas, coupled with regular practice.

 Also Read: Verbal Ability and Reading Comprehension Preparation Tips